Lateral Flow Home Tests

 Please note that the asymptomatic testing programme does not replace the current testing policy for those with symptoms.
 Anyone with symptoms (even if they recently had a negative LFD test result), should still self-isolate immediately according to government guidelines and book a PCR test.

-Please note that even if you have received the Covid-19 vaccine you will still need to follow Public Health guidance in the event of a positive test.
+Even if you have received the Covid-19 vaccine you will still need to follow Public Health guidance in the event of a positive test.

 If your son has had Covid-19 within the last 90 days he does not have to take a lateral flow test during this period.
 However, should he choose to test and receive a positive result you would still need to treat the test as positive and follow Public Health guidance and self-isolate.